 If this is the first time you have cabled a wireless router between an ADSL phone line and your computer or laptop, you might not be familiar with ADSL microfilters.
-If you are, you can skip this section and proceed to Cable Your N600 Wireless Modem Router on page 19.
+If you are, you can skip this section and proceed to Cable Your N750 Wireless Modem Router on page 18.

-An ADSL microfilter is a small in-line device that filters ADSL interference out of standard phone equipment that shares the same line with your ADSL service.
+An ADSL microfilter is a small inline device that filters ADSL interference out of standard phone equipment that shares line with your ADSL service.
 Every telephone device that connects to a telephone line that provides ADSL service needs an ADSL microfilter to filter out the ADSL interference.
 Example devices are telephones, fax machines, answering machines, and caller ID displays.
-Note that not every phone line in your home necessarily carries ADSL service.
+Not every phone line in your home necessarily carries ADSL service.
 That depends on the ADSL service setup in your home.